c3d/xl/doc/HANDBOOK_2-evaluation.md

 and is explained below.
 A context that refers to an earlier context is called a _closure_.

+In the above example, we gave an arbitrary name to the closure, `CONTEXT0`, which is the same for both `Condition` and `Body`.
+This name is indented to underline that the _same_ closure is used both for `Condition` and `Body`.
+In particular, if the body contains a context-modifying operation like `N -= 1`, that will modify the same `CONTEXT0` used to evaluate the condition `N > 1`.

 A closure may be returned as a result of evaluation, in which case all or part of a context may have to be captured in the closure even after it would otherwise be normally discarded.